Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: The binary segmentation case

 \section{The binary segmentation case}

-In the two-class (binary) segmentation case, Dice might be used for the foreground region only \cite{vnet2016}.
-Similarly to the multi-class case discussed in the paper, a single Dice term also decomposes into a ground-truth matching term and label-marginal penalty, with the latter encouraging extremely imbalanced binary segmentations.
+In the two-class (binary) segmentation case, Dice might be used for the foreground region only \citep{vnet2016}.
+Similarly to the multi-class case discussed in the paper, a single Dice term also decomposes into a ground-truth matching term and region-size penalty, with the latter encouraging extremely imbalanced binary segmentations.
 For this specific case, the logarithmic Dice and CE could be written as summations over the foreground and background segmentation regions:

-In Eq. (\ref{eq:logdice}), the term DB$_1$ can be expressed, up to an additive constant, as a function of the marginal probability of the foreground class ($k=1$) as follows:
+In Eq. (\ref{eq:logdice}), the term DB$_1$ can be expressed, up to an additive constant, as a function of the region-size probability of the foreground class ($k=1$) as follows:

-Clearly, the marginal probability $\hat{p}_{1}$ measures the predicted proportion of pixels within the foreground region.
+Clearly, the region-size probability $\hat{p}_{1}$ measures the predicted proportion of pixels within the foreground region.
 This term reaches its minimum when the foreground region is empty ($p_{i1}=0 \, \forall i$).
 Therefore, since $\log$ is monotonically increasing, minimizing term DB$_1$ in Eq. (\ref{eq:logdice}) introduces a bias preferring small foreground structures.
-Note that this label-marginal term in the logarithmic Dice loss is important to avoid trivial solutions: when using the foreground-matching term alone, the model may assign all the pixels in the image to the foreground region.
+Note that this region-size penalty in the logarithmic Dice loss is important to avoid trivial solutions: when using the foreground-matching term alone, the model may assign all the pixels in the image to the foreground region.

 The foreground-matching terms, CE$_1$ and DF$_1$, are closely related, with the former being and upper bound on the latter, due to Jensen's inequality: DF$_1$ $\leq$ CE$_1$.
 Both foreground-matching terms are monotonically decreasing functions of each softmax and reach their global minimum when all the softmax predictions in the ground-truth foreground are equal to $1$ (i.e., reach their target).
 Hence, the matching terms in Dice and CE can be viewed as two different penalty functions for imposing the same equality constraints, $p_{i1} = 1, \forall i \in {\mathbf \Omega}_1$, thereby encouraging the predicted foreground to include the ground-truth foreground.